City-of-Helsinki/mlops-template/README.md

 [Papermill](https://papermill.readthedocs.io/en/latest/) allows running notebooks from python, parameterized.

+## Model Store

+The template includes two alternatives for a model store.

+First is a simple pickle store, that stores ML model, input and output schemas and training metrics to a pickle and allows unwrapping these with ease.
+The pickle store is developed to work with all `scikit-learn` models, and requires additional configuration for other types of models, including non-inheriting custom wrappers for sklearn models.
+A `date - branch - head - setup` versioning is used for naming the model instances.
+For each model instance, a versioned pickle is saved, but additionally a `latest`-tagged version is created and loaded by default for convenience of use.
+This way, you can always revert to a specific version of the model later on, but the default assumes using the latest version.
+Desired model version can be specified to API with an environment variable.

+> NOTE: Because default model versioning depends on git head, commit all changes before running the model workflow, to be able to match model version to source code!

+Other option is `mlflow` model store.
+We do not yet take full advantage of mlflows capabilities, but decided to add the option for further exploration and promising features of the tool.
+The mlflow model store creates a passive mlflow model store that the user can configure for what is stored in there in addition to the model.
+You can easily store results, graphs, notebooks, data, metrics.
+In addition, the mlflow model store can be combined with the mlflow server and UI to compare different model runs in a convenient way.
+The mlflow store has built in support for most common ml model types, and allows lot of configuration.
+However, if you are not already familiar with the tool, starting with the pickle store is recommended for simplicity.

 ## Testing

 For the ML pipe you can write assertion tests in the ml_pipe notebooks.
 However, a passing notebook run is already a great starting point for a test.
 Use of automatic acceptance tests before deploying trained models to model store is encouraged.